xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

   </a>
 </div>

-Juno eclipse started to play..
-<br><br>
-a few songs in their bass player had to quickly leave stage, performanced stopped. theyw ere anotehr victim of food poisoning. kebab
+Juno Eclipse began their performance after we had played, and things seemed to be going smoothly.
+However, a few songs in their bass player had to quickly leave the stage, and their music stopped.
+It turns out that they were another victim of the kebab food poisoning, which had now claimed Juno Eclipse alongside Fear of Horses.
+Unfortunately, their set had to end here..
+I hope everyone affected is okay </3

 <div class="gallery">
    <a href="/images/4junoeclipse1.JPG">